bwarren2/makeitgo/content/posts/minikitty.md

 ✔ Deployed api, you can access it at http://minik-Publi-7KSWRWH1UFJU-2070867723.us-east-1.elb.amazonaws.com.
 {{< /highlight >}}

 Finally, and I am not sure yet why this is necessary: alter the security group that the RDS instance is in to allow traffic from any source.
 When I don't do this, the ECS service will just continually provision and drain tasks.
 The next container that comes up after you do this should join the load balancer.
+Hit the URL provided above and:

 ![It works](/img/tinycat/up_on_aws.png)

+# Next steps

+This is just the start.
+We need to run migrations, set up pipelines, actually make a prod-ready stack; it's a whole thing.
+But, we can just keep redeploying the service as we iterate!